-Karol Lagodzki left Poland at twenty and has called the United States home for over two decades.
+Karol Lagodzki left Poland at twenty.
 His non-writing careers have ranged from fixing stucco while dangling from roofs in Paris to sorting through human cadaver heads in Jacksonville.
-His short stories have appeared in The Ryder Magazine, Streetlight Magazine and Tishman Review.
-He now lives in Indiana with his family and a large dog, and is a Creative Writing MFA student at Mississippi University for Women’s low-residency program.
-Find him at www.patreon.com/lagodzki.
+His stories have appeared or are forthcoming in Storm Cellar, Panel Magazine, NUNUM, Streetlight Magazine, and elsewhere.
+Karol is the winner of the 2020 Ruritania Prize for Short Fiction, and has been nominated for the Pushcart and the Best of the Net anthologies.
+He holds an MFA in fiction.
+Karol lives halfway down an Indiana ravine with his family and a large dog.